 The Toomre Q parameter (Q parameter) is a value used as part of a criterion for the stability of differentially rotating disks, and constructed so that Q < 1 implies instability.
 The instability in this case is a tendency for the higher-density locations on the disk to gain density.
 The letter Q is certainly used in analogy to an oscillator's Q factor, i.e., quality factor.
 The Toomre Q parameter was originally devised for disks of stars, such as in a disk galaxy, but has since found use for modeling accretion disks and protoplanetary disks.
 Form for the latter:

 csκ Q = ——— πGΣ

 The parameter and criteria are based upon the assumption that the disk is of a homogeneous substance.
-Stability criteria can be more complex given more than one substance, e.g., a disk of both a gas an Dust.
-Some instability may be present given higher thresholds (e.g., 3) is used to accommodate this.
+Stability criteria can be more complex given more than one substance, e.g., a disk of both a gas an dust.
+In such cases, sometimes a higher Q threshold (e.g., 3) is used to accommodate this.